 Provide operation and maintenance data for incorporation into manual.
 Include values and settings of protective devices.

 Provide a collated, complete set of test records for each item of electrical equipment and interconnecting wiring.
 Include all relevant forms attached at the end of this section.

+Measurement and Payment

+.1 All costs associated with the work of this Section shall be included in the price for Item No. A##.## in the Bid Form.

 EXECUTION